FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 -Wall -Wextra -Wpedantic
 ```

-If it warns, fix it.
+**Warnings are the compiler telling you that you fucked up.** Fix it.
 Don't suppress it.
-Don't ignore it. **Fix it.**
+Don't ignore it.

 Common warnings that mean you fucked up:
 - Unused variables (delete them)